amasser/ck8s-cluster/WIP-CHANGELOG.md

 - all commands that previously required node type as an argument no longer do, only node name is now needed (e.g. `drain master foo` -> `drain foo`).
 - Citycloud: Api server white list is applied to api server loadbalancer now as well as the VMs.
+- Increases timeout for api server loadbalancer to 10m